Access to fair assessment policy

 Reasonable adjustments must be approved and set in place before the assessment.
 It is an arrangement to give a learner access to a qualification.
 The work produced following a reasonable adjustment will be assessed in the same way as the work from other learners.

 Special considerations involve a post-assessment allowance to reflect temporary illness, injury or indisposition that occurred at the time of assessment.
-Any special consideration granted cannot remove the difficulty the learner faced at the time of assessment and can only be a relatively small adjustment to ensure that the integrity of the assessment is not compromised.
+Any special consideration granted cannot remove the difficulty the learner faced at the time of assessment and can only be a relatively small adjustment to make sure that the integrity of the assessment is not compromised.

 A special consideration is given following a period of assessment for a learner who: